javlonbekNormurodov/javlonbekNormurodov/README.md

   * C and  Python - (June 2021 - November 2021)

-  * Have worked with DB, MySQL, OOP in Python
+  * Have been worked with DB, MySQL, OOP in Python

   * Bootcamp from Golang - (November 2021 - January 2022)

-  * Basic Skills, Postgresql, API, Database in Golang
+  * Basic knowledge, Postgresql, API rest and Database in Golang

 ## Skills
 ### Soft Skills

-   * Problem solution
+   * Problem solving
    * Teamworking
+   * Math

 ### Hard Skills